dale8nson/places-ai/README.md

 A simple microservice REST API built with Rust and Axum to fetch, re-organise and serve content from a Wordpress site to a frontend built with React and Next.js.
+Content includes GPS coordinates for cities identified in content (although not always accurately - another todo).
+Next move is to move data to an sqlite database to improve performance.